 - Reserve library space for programs and makerspace.
 CCCL used a conference room for their makerspace and used a meeting room for instructional sessions.
 Example: Floor Plan for Creative Thursdays (pdf format)

-- Build in time for library staff/volunteer training Partners can be useful in this stage.
-The Sewing Machine Shop, where CCCL's sewing machines were purchased, offered free classes the librarian as part of the agreement.
+- Build in time for library staff/volunteer training.
+Partners can be useful in this stage.
+The Sewing Machine Shop, where CCCL's sewing machines were purchased, offered free classes to the librarian as part of the agreement.

 - Survey online to gauge interest in classes/activities.
 Examples: craft interest survey (pdf format), Creative Thursdays survey sign (pdf format)